devspectre/UFC-MMA-Web-Scraping/README.md

             1: scrap >> write_to_database'

-            2: output to excel based on already existing databse
+            2: output to excel based on already existing database, test purpose